sketch7/ssv-au-ui/README.md

 gulp prepare-release --bump major|minor|patch|prerelease (default: patch)
 ```
 Check out the [release workflow guide][releaseWorkflowWiki] in order to guide you creating a release and publishing it.

+### Library Size
+Will be adding library file sizes once it will be completed.